Stefani Pollack of Cupcake Project is here with scoops of advice on making a creamy chocolate delight.

-Generally, ganache can be kept at room temperature for two days.
-The sugar in chocolate creates a hostile environment for bacteria.
+In general, ganache can be kept at room temperature for two days; the sugar in chocolate keeps bacteria from growing.
 However, storage suggestions vary based on the percentage of cream you are using.
-I tend to refrigerate my ganache with twice as much cream to chocolate just to be on the safe side.
-I’ve been told that ganache can last in the refrigerator for a month, but it’s never lasted that long at my house.
+I tend to refrigerate my ganache that's made with twice as much cream to chocolate just to be on the safe side.
+I've been told that ganache can last in the refrigerator for a month, but it's never lasted that long at my house.

 Try Out Your New Ganache Skills

 Here are some fun recipe ideas that use ganache: